SpectraLogic/ds3_java_sdk/README.md

 `<major>.<minor>` numbers must match the version of BP.
 The `<patch>` is an incrementing number that increments with each SDK release for a given major/minor release.

-The build number is specified in the `buildSrc/src/main/kotlin/ds3-java-sdk-library-convention.gradle.kts` file:
+The version is specified in the `buildSrc/src/main/kotlin/ds3-java-sdk-version.gradle.kts` file:

 ```
 group = "com.spectralogic.ds3"